Patient activation FAQs

 Improved communication skills for clinicians and training in areas such as motivational interviewing and health coaching, can support them to address the individual needs of patients at different levels of activation more effectively.

-Individuals have different knowledge, skills and confidence to assume responsibility for their own health and well-being.
+Individuals have different levels of knowledge, skills and confidence to assume responsibility for their own health and well-being.
 In order to tailor support according to their needs and to increase their capability to look after themselves more effectively, it is important to be able to measure a person’s level of activation.

 Individuals are asked to complete a short survey and based on their responses, they receive a PAM score (between 0 and 100).
 The resulting score places the individual at one of four levels of activation, each of which reveals insight into a range of health-related characteristics, including behaviours and outcomes.
 The four levels of activation are: